'Be anxious for nothing..." ~Philippians 4:6

 are given too many material things,

-and that's the TEACHER'S fault?
+and all of that's the TEACHER'S fault?

 Kids: